jj0b/.dotfiles/README.md

 ## Use the flake

-To bootstrip nix-darwin, the firt time you use your flake you do:
+To bootstrip nix-darwin, the first time you use your flake you do:

 ```bash
 nix run nix-darwin/master#darwin-rebuild -- switch --flake ~/.dotfiles/nix#zen